-The Moiigans (Maïngan – Yáw – Wolf-People).
+The Mohiigans (Maïngan – Yáw – Wolf-People).

-On this page of this website I want to introduce you to Eastern Woodland American Traditional Native People and why the names Moiigan, Mohegan and Pequot cannot be used in any sentence with the word casino in it.
+On this page of this website I want to introduce you to Eastern Woodland American Traditional Native People and why the names Mohiigan, Mohegan and Pequot cannot be used in any sentence with the word casino in it.

 The way life was before first contact, the way life is now after first contact and the way life would be if our people were left alone.
 Just because we the traditional long for life as it should be, does not mean that we wish to still hunt, fish and farm on foot with makeshift clothing and weapons.